SSWConsulting/SSW.Rules.Content/rules/do-you-use-strongly-typed-ids/rule.md

 ## Performance considerations

 As mentioned earlier, we could use `record` or `record struct` to succinctly describe our strongly typed IDs.
-When using `record` we get equality checks automatically generated for us by the compiler.

 However, when using `record` there is a performance penalty we pay as pointed out by Dan Patrascu on his CodeWrinkles YouTube video [Stop Using Records As Strongly Typed IDs!](https://www.youtube.com/watch?v=dJxVj6390hk).